arungudelli/angularjswiki/content/en/fontawesome/fa-confluence.md

-## Rotate Confluence Icon using fa-rotate-x
+## Rotate fa-confluence Icon using fa-rotate-x
 To rotate the font awesome icon fa-confluence, Use fa-rotate-x class

 Where 'x' represents degree of rotation.